year-of-the/Artifacts-public/README.md

 - Nothing, this is your work 😊

+## Scripts

+- `cache_collections.py`: There to front load building up data such as monster and item glossaries.
+- `push_to_public.sh`: Has to do with me keeping my secrets 😜.

 # Known issues/shortcomings

 - Limited functionality.
 In it's current state this, is pretty bare bones.
 I just started...